Exploring New Mexico - Land of Enchantment

 • Great meals in wonderful local restaurants

-• Entrance to Bandelier National Monument and Chaco Canyon
+• Entrance to Pueblo Cultural Center, Bandelier National Monument and Chaco Canyon

-• All lodging, meals (except 1 dinner), and activities on the itinerary
+• All lodging, meals (except dinner on night 6), and activities on the itinerary

 Trip Info

 This trip is suitable for any active woman who wants a vacation that mixes being active in the outdoors with historical and cultural exploration.
 A basic level of fitness is needed.
-A rating of 2 is suitable for any woman who regularly walks at a brisk pace 3 to 4 days a week for 35 - 45 minutes.
-Rating: 1 [2] 3 4 5.
+A rating of 1 is suitable for any woman who regularly walks at a brisk pace 3 to 4 days a week for 35 - 45 minutes.
+Rating:[1]2 3 4 5.

 At the beginning of the trip we will stay at the Rio Grande Inn, an Albuquerque hotel within walking distance to Historic Old Town and a short shuttle from the airport.
 In Grants we will stay in standard hotels with 2-beds and a full bath.
-At Ghost Ranch we will stay in simple but comfortably appointed dorm style rooms with their own showers, and will have the entire building to ourselves.
+At Ghost Ranch we will stay in simple but comfortably appointed dorm style rooms with their own showers.
+Ghost Ranch is a world famous site made popular by longtime resident artist, Georgia O'Keeffe.
 As we move on to Santa Fe we will stay at the historic La Fonda on the Plaza.
 La Fonda is the only hotel located directly on the Santa Fe Plaza and has been in operation for over 100 years in this incredible location.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.